 Estella Chizhik

-Early in my teacher-education career at San Diego State University, I took on the task of illuminating the intricate world of educational psychology for credential, masters, and doctoral students.
+Early in my teacher-education career at San Diego State University, I took on the task of illuminating the intricate world of educational psychology for credential, master's, and doctoral students.
 My aim was to impart a deep understanding of how research shapes our understanding of how students learn and what drives their motivation.
 While delving into the realm of lesson design, I observed a common struggle among teacher candidates in implementing these concepts during their student teaching experiences.
 It became evident that we needed to focus on enhancing the quality of these crucial training periods.

 This realization steered my research toward the strategic design of robust support systems for teacher candidates during their student teaching journey.
-Collaborating with a dedicated group of faculty at SDSU, we scrutinized the support mechanisms provided by university supervisors and mentor teachers.
+Collaborating with a dedicated group of faculty, we scrutinized the support mechanisms provided by university supervisors and mentor teachers.
 This exploration led us to the invaluable addition of video-based coaching that amplifies the impact of supervision.
 Together, we reimagined the evaluation tools to better reflect the needs and growth potential of teacher candidates.

-I consider it a great honor to have guided numerous cohorts of teacher candidates through SDSU’s credential program.
-The courses that I taught include educational psychology, classroom management, and a specialized offering to bolster candidates in navigating the teaching performance assessment.
+I consider it a great honor to have guided numerous cohorts of teacher candidates through the credential program.
+The courses that I taught at SDSU include educational psychology, classroom management, and a specialized offering to bolster candidates in navigating the teaching performance assessment.
 Additionally, I led the Liberal Studies program, where I facilitated an undergraduate program that prepared students for careers in education.
 In that role, I extended tailored support to the first group of bilingual and multiple-subject ITEP students.

 Bachelor of Arts, Psychology, University of California, Riverside, 1988